Sigmmma/c20/src/content/h2amp/h2amp-ek/readme.md

 * Added a solution for setting up marker permutations in FBX to GR2 pipeline.
 * Fixed prefab markers and scenario lights not having rotations written on import.
 * Added [play builds](~build-types#optimization-options) of Sapien and Standalone.
+* MegaloEdit:
-* Using period key in MegaloEdit now brings up autocomplete.
+  * Using period key now brings up autocomplete.
+  * Weapon parameters supports all weapon / damage reporting types.
+  * Entering an invalid team inheritance no longer crashes.
+  * Setting a team name when a map_object is setup below the teams sections no longer crashes.
+  * Added various autocompletes and and error detections.
+* Fixed dialogue tags crashing Foundation when closed.